Skip to main content

 By default, the contingent leave balance is hidden and unusable (i.e. an employee cannot use this balance to apply for leave)—it is only used for termination payments under certain circumstances.

-After 10 years of continuous service (refer to local legislation for the appropriate period in your region), a usable long service leave balance will appear on the employee's account.
+After the stipulated period of continuous service, a usable long service leave balance will appear on the employee's account.
 From here, employees can treat this like any other leave type to request leave.
 For details on doing so, please see our leave and unavailability help guide.

 Long service leave is calculated based on the time an employee has worked over their employment.
 For full-time employees, we calculate this based on their pay conditions, which can be found by navigating to an employee's profile and selecting Pay Conditions.

-To learn more about long service leave accrual and calculation rules, please see the Queensland Government's Long Service Leave information page.
-Alternatively, access the appropriate legislation for your location.
+To learn more about long service leave accrual and calculation rules, please access the appropriate legislation for your location.

 Did this answer your question?